 WHY CONNECT-A-BAND ACTIVITIES WORK

-- 1 Using both hands together in activities.
+- Kids have to use both hands together in activities.

-- 2 Using arms and legs at the same time.
+- And they have to use arms and legs at the same time.

-- 4 Developing core stability and trunk rotation.
+- Helps them develop core stability and trunk rotation.

-3 Provide opportunities for the brain and body to work together.
+3- Cross body movement gives the brain and body a chance to work together.

-5 Provide opportunities to gain strength and confidence in the body and promotes an active lifestyle.
+5- Movement opportunities help kids strength and confidence in the body and encourage an active lifestyle.

-8- Provide opportunities to use fine motor muscles.
+8- Help kids to use fine motor muscles.

 - Activities that use only one hand reinforce and strengthen the dominant hand.